very-important-unmutable-organization/wal-g-PerfFarm-client/README.md

 # WAL-G performance farm client
 client for running wal-g benchmarks and sending results to server.

-# Building
+# Running
 ```bash
 ./client.sh ${WALG_COMMIT} ${WALG_REPO}
 ```

-This builds Docker image with WAL-G
+This builds Docker image with WAL-G, then runs benchmarks specified in bench.yaml

----

-# Running

-At this moment client doesn't run any tests, it only builds docker image with wal-g.
-Very soon there will be a real client, that will use image with built wal-g as a base.